thelezend/codecracy/README.md

 - `cast_vote`: Cast a vote on an active poll
 - `claim`: Claim rewards based on contribution scores

+## Program State Accounts

+For a comprehensive list of all Program Derived Address (PDA) accounts used to store the program's state, please refer to the `state` directory in the Solana program code.

 ## Building and Testing

 To build and test the program, just use: